Child Welfare Home

-Child Welfare is a division located in the Office of Children, Youth and Family Services.
+Child Welfare is a division located in the Office of Children, Youth and Family.
 It consists of a group of services intended to protect children from harm and to assist families in caring for and protecting their children.
 Taken together, these programs comprise the main thrust of Colorado’s effort to meet the needs of children who must be placed or are at risk of placement outside of their homes for reasons of protection or community safety.
 The delivery of Child Welfare Services in Colorado is primarily a state-supervised, county administered system.
-Click here to see an organizational chart of the Division of Child Welfare.

 Division of Child Welfare Vision:

 Colorado’s Children live in a safe, healthy and stable environment.

 Everything we do enhances the delivery of child welfare services so that Colorado’s children and families are safe and stable.

 Child Welfare Services constitutes a specialized set of services that are intended to strengthen the ability of a family to protect and care for their own children, minimize harm to children and youth, and ensure timely permanency planning.
 Services are aimed at stabilizing the family situation and strengthening the family’s capacity to care for their children.
 When safety is not possible within the family, services are focused on the child’s need for a stable, permanent home as quickly as possible.

 - Children and youth shall have the right to be raised by their families of origin.
 Families have the responsibility to raise and nurture their own children.
 Reasonable efforts shall be made to maintain the family unit through the provision of in-home services.